Companies always assess candidates for cultural fit. Why assessing organizational culture by job applicants is also critical and how to do it.

 How can you find what is important to you?
 Try some of these free career quizzes.
 You’ll learn a lot about your priorities especially as it relates to focus and balance.

-One of the biggest conflicts in at work is when an individuals moral and ethical values are not aligned with the corporate culture.
+One of the biggest conflicts at work is when your moral and ethical values are not aligned with the organizational culture.
 Your defined core values are incredibly important when assessing culture fit.

 If you find yourself in a culture that isn’t aligned, you’ll feel the conflict constantly.
 You can’t be happy or successful with that ongoing feeling.